-North Carolina is blessed with an abundance of natural treasures and some of our favorites happen to be the states beautiful lakes.
-While the coast and its beaches get a lot of the glory, the lakes in North Carolina are a special place to come summertime.
+North Carolina is blessed with abundant natural treasures, and some of our favorites happen to be the states beautiful lakes.
+While the coast and its beaches get a lot of glory, the lakes in North Carolina are a special place to come summertime.

 There’s no better way to cool off than jumping in one of these best lakes in North Carolina.
 We’re showcasing a few of our favorites to kayak, fish, or float lazily in a tube with a beer!